Skip to content

 Remove spreader and immediately place accessory cone

-Fill the space created by the spreader before the GP rebounds.
+The space created by the spreader is filled before the GP rebounds.

 6